 Maybe we’re passionate about giving, as every Christian should be.
 But if we get caught up in the idea of “great” we might become workaholics who neglect our families so we can chase that bonus to give away.
 Maybe we’re passionate about evangelism, as every Christian should be.
 But if we get caught up in the idea of “great” we’ll overcrowd our calendars with outreach and neglect community among Christians—sharing the gospel feels a lot more exciting than being a good friend to the church member suffering yet another bout of depression.

-God isn’t looking for greatness.
+My goodness.
+These words.
+I got chills about three times over.
+Amen to your words, so many of your words.
+I loved this: it’s that we neglect faithfulness in good things because we’re so entranced by the idea of doing great things.
+And this: True faithfulness is tested in ordinary goodness.
+And this: God isn’t looking for greatness.
 He’s looking for people who are so humbled by His greatness that they don’t care whether they are small or significant, so long as they “fight the good fight of the faith” for the glory of His name.